chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 > **LIMESTONE CLIFFS, TAIL**

-- Tuk-Tuk is quick, but the predator Serlots are quicker/more stamina
+- Tuk-Tuk is a respectably fast tank, but the predator Serlots are are like ATV’s
 	- Tuk-Tuk’s scale armour and Raya’s whip-sword repels the Fang attacks from all around
 	- Namaari eventually joins the ranks of her soldiers on her own Serlot
 - Let's extend this chase sequence by adding some more mythical elements!
 	- Perhaps some Druun pop up.
 	- Namaari is delayed as she stops her chase to defend her people.
 She can actually take on at least one Druun herself with normal weapons.
 	- Perhaps they use some wild local vegetation to their advantage
 	- using magical properties, maybe some giant opposite-mimosa leaves that expand when touched
 - Raya reinforces her point, "Naamari just wants to steal the other tribes' Gem pieces to make Fang stronger!"
 - Eventually, the chase leads them to a narrow cliffside, with a large lake basin below
 	- “We need to lose them!”
 	- Sisu exclaims, "The Druun and the Serlot mounts (large hybrid cats) are both afraid of water!"
 	- Raya hard rejects the idea, "No way!"
 	- But as Namaari gains distance, close enough to touch them…
-- Sisu pulls the reigns on Tuk-tuk, veering him sideways and hard launching them (Tuk-tuk, Sisu, and Raya) a good distance off and into the the water below
+- Sisu pulls the reins on Tuk-tuk, veering him sideways and hard launching them (Tuk-tuk, Sisu, and Raya) a good distance off and into the the water below
 	- The Serlots completely halt, refusing to go into the water
 	- One Fang soldier dives in
 	- Namaari to the rest: “Follow me to the docks!”